Aurelien1997/Aurelien1997/README.md

 ## **About Me**

-🌱I’m a Full stack developer student at The Hacking Project.
+🌱I’m a Front End Developer.
 👨‍💻I am passionate about Web Development & I enjoy learning new things.

 ## **My Stats**